siggame/Joueur.py/README.md

 Using Vagrant with Windows can be a bit of a pain.
 Here are some tips:

 * Use an OpenSSH compatible ssh client.
-We reccomend [git bash][gitbash] to serve double duty as your git client and ssh client
+We recommend [Git Bash][gitbash] to serve double duty as your git client and ssh client
-* Launch the terminal of your choice (like Git Bash) as an Adminsitrator to ensure the symbolic links can be created when spinning up your Vagrant virtual machine
+* Launch the terminal of your choice (like Git Bash) as an Administrator to ensure the symbolic links can be created when spinning up your Vagrant virtual machine

 ## Other Notes